LoicKonan/3013-Algorithms-Konan/Assignments/P02/README.md

 As typing, the time it takes to find suggestions will be displayed in ***seconds***.
 We are doing this with the knowledge that this is slow, and we plan on applying our "lookup" code to other backend data structures with better performance.

-- **Example:** cat would match cat, caterpillar, and cattle.
-But NOT wildcat.

 ### Files

 |  #  | File                           | Description                              |